 Knicks' Marshall Plumlee: Assigned to D-League

-Plumlee was assigned to the D-League's Westchester Knicks on Friday, Ian Begley of ESPN.com reports.
+Plumlee was assigned to the D-League's Westchester Knicks on Friday, Al Iannazzone of Newsday reports.

-The Knicks are off the schedule until Christmas Day against the Celtics, so the team's three undrafted rookies -- Plumlee, Ron Baker and Maurice Ndour -- will join Westchester for their game Friday.
-All three are expected to be recalled in time for Sunday's game against the Celtics, but none of the players are safe bets to see the floor in that contest.
+Plumlee's assignment to Westchester likely means that he'll be inactive for the NBA club's game Friday against the Pelicans, but he isn't a rotation option for coach Jeff Hornacek anyway.
+Instead, the undrafted rookie will be able to pick up more playing time with Westchester, which will take on the Fort Wayne Mad Ants on Friday.

 More News